 However, according to most reputable medical organizations, to date, there has been little evidence that stem cell therapy can currently provide the benefits they believe it will be capable of in the future.
 Following some minor successes in studies done on mice, private clinics around the globe began cashing in and marketing it as a cure-all for wellbeing.

-So, while the medical field is skeptical of stem-cell therapy, a slew of sportspeople are already taking it far more seriously.
-With anecdotal reports that they ‘feel better than ever’ this type of treatment, effective or not is not going away anytime soon.
+So, while the medical field is sceptical of stem-cell therapy, a slew of sportspeople are already taking it far more seriously.
+With anecdotal reports that they ‘feel better than ever this type of treatment, effective or not is not going away anytime soon.

 Some big names to have undergone the treatment are the late Kobe Bryant, Tiger Woods, Steph Curry, Cristiano Ronaldo, Ray Lewis, Peyton Manning, Rafael Nadal, Michael Schumacher, now Mike Tyson, and literally thousands of other professionals at all levels.
-As with many treatments in sports, the simple sensation that they ‘feel better’, is enough to give people the mental and physical edge.
+As with many treatments in sports, the simple sensation that they ‘feel better, is enough to give people a mental and physical edge.